 - Did we mention that he is a leader of Talon, and he got both the Gauntlet and his position by killing Doomfist II?
 And that his goal is to plunge the entire world into conflict, sincerely believing in Social Darwinism?
-His belief that humanity will grow stronger through war is a mixture of Talon's ideals and HIS own experiences.
-This is a man who's mastered two forms of martial arts, beat every tournament he was in, all while doing so as a HOBBY.
+His belief that humanity will grow stronger through war is a mixture of Talon's ideals and his own experiences.
+This is a man who's mastered two forms of martial arts, beat every tournament he was in, all while doing so as a hobby.
 He seems very disconnected with the norms of the human species.

-- To top it all off, Word of God says that Talon going to be more effective now that he's back.
+- To top it all off, Word of God says that Talon is going to be more effective now that he's back.

 - Roadhog is a huge, anarchistic murderer with a deep, distorted voice.
 And he's the only playable character in Overwatch who's NEVER shown his face.
 We've never seen Reaper's current face, but we've seen how he looked when he was Gabriel Reyes.
 Not Roadhog.
 Not to mention how he calls his enemies "little piggies".
-His play style is also horrifying as it amplifies how sadistic he is, he's grabbing opponents and dragging them to him (the hook can also impale the target) then when they are face to face with Roadhog he shoots them at point blank range presumably while they are in shock and screaming before and after being murdered, letting out an Evil Laugh as he marches off to find his next victim.
+His play style is also horrifying, as it amplifies how sadistic he is; he's grabbing opponents and dragging them to him (the hook can also impale the target), then when they are face-to-face with Roadhog, he shoots them at point-blank range, presumably while they are in shock and screaming before and after being murdered, letting out an Evil Laugh as he marches off to find his next victim.